SilkRose/Pony/stories/a-letter-of-little-to-no-significance/a-letter-of-little-to-no-significance.md

 "Okay!"

 > I don't know where I'd be without your influence on my life.
-I know we've never met, but you impacted countless ponies lives, including mine.
+I know we've never met, but you've impacted countless ponies lives, including mine.
 So, I wanted to say thank you, for being you.

 "Thank you for writing this letter!
 You've impacted my life with just a single letter."